 Seychelles: Pwason Sale Rougay

-Pwason Sale Rougay is a local speciality of the Seychelles, where I’m from. ) It’s a very traditional, although these days hard to find, dish based made from dried, salted fish (Pwason Sale), and a spicey tomato sauce (the rougay).
+Pwason Sale Rougay is a local specialty of the Seychelles, where I’m from. ) It’s very traditional, although these days hard to find, dish based made from dried, salted fish (Pwason Sale), and a spicy tomato sauce (the roughly).
 It’s usually served with rice, and a side of papaya chutney – a spicey salad made from grated unripe papaya.
-Delicious, even if the intense salty fishy flavour is a bit much for some!
+Delicious, even if the intense salty fishy flavor is a bit much for some!

 – Lawrence Norah, Finding the Universe, Twitter @lozula